dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Slim pickings

 Good developers are in short supply and the market is competitive.
 By opening up your hiring to other languages, or actually using multiple languages, you **expand the pool of developers by a multiple of the number of languages you are willing to consider**.
 This can be a huge advantage in the number of applicants you receive.
 Obviously sheer number of applicants is not the only concern and I will address this in a later point.
-The important point to buy in to here though is that a good developer in any language is a better pick that a poor or average developer in your language of choice.
+The important point to buy in to here though is that a good developer in any language is a better pick than a poor or average developer in your language of choice.
 A language can be ramped up in fairly quickly.
 Experience and professionalism on the other hand is hard earned and hard to come by.
-Im my opinion the quality of a developer always trumps the language they use.
+In my opinion the quality of a developer always trumps the language they use.

 ### Swag

 Let's face it.
 Your reputation as a company influences who you attract.
-For professional, open-minded developers that are not fan boys, **a company that is focused on hiring on quality and principles is far more appealing than a company that religiously hires on technical stack**. **Polyglot** (fluent in multiple languages) is one of those **buzzwords** that started doing the rounds a while back in the programming space (in this case specific to programming languages). **Being able to use it honestly in your recruitment is a real bonus**.
+For professional, open-minded developers that are not fan boys of a specific language, **a company that is focused on hiring on quality and principles is far more appealing than a company that religiously hires on technical stack**. **Polyglot** (fluent in multiple languages) is one of those **buzzwords** that started doing the rounds a while back in the programming space (in this case specific to programming languages). **Being able to use it honestly in your recruitment is a real bonus**.

 ### Skin the cat

-Different experience and different language features allow for different ways of solving a problem.
-Often just having **someone with a different background look at a problem allows them to solve the problem in a new (for the team) and elegant way**.
+Different experience and different language features allow for different ways of solving problems.
+Often just having **someone with a different background look at a problem allows them to come up with a solution in a new (for the team) and elegant way**.
 This can have huge benefits to the team and company as a whole.

 ### Mindset is key

 Selecting for people who pick up new languages is **selecting for people who enjoy learning new things on their own time**.
 This is often the number one identifier I see in hiring between average developers and awesome developers.
-When those languages span different programming paradigms like imperative and functional, then you have someone who is really learning by pushing their own comfort boundaries to look for better solutions.
+When those languages span different programming paradigms like imperative and functional, then you have someone who is really pushing their comfort zones to find better solutions.
 That mindset is hard to teach and one you really want on your team.

 ## An argument for functional programming